Arcadier/Plugin-Coding-Tutorials/Creating a Custom Field/Guide.md

 <!-- end footer -->
 ```

-In the script, we code for an event handler that executes on the button click, then takes the input and stores it in the "Users" Database:
+In the script, we code for an event handler that executes on the button click, then takes the input and stores it in the "Users" Database
 ### Define some globals
 ```javascript
 //these globals are wrapped inside a single function so they remain private to this script when being executed.